“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 The following graphic is a derivative of our Cross-Cultural Interactions model.
 It is a peer reviewed model and is a very good way to calibrate interactions.
 Additional information is available on the above link.

 This author has long believed that we do not live in a linear or mathematically deterministic world.
-A strong belief in stochastic, matrices drives much of my thinking.
+A strong belief in stochastic, matrices drive much of my thinking.
 This is reflected in the figure on the left.
 The RBC model is the foundation for the five parties and their collective Behaviors.
 The resulting Relationships range from one-on-one to small groups or in some cases a wide and varied constituency.

 Note that there is an Ecosystem, (something, such as a network of businesses, considered to resemble an ecological ecosystem especially because of its complex interdependent parts) associated with each entity other that the individuals’ who are the other four.